Motorcycle insurance for Australian riders

 “Motorcycles can be expensive, so it makes sense to have protection in place in case anything happens to it – for example, if it gets damaged or stolen,” says Peter Margin, National Portfolio Specialist at QBE.

-So here’s the lowdown on motorcycle insurance.
+So here’s the lowdown on motorbike insurance.

 What are the different types of motorcycle insurance?